SuliacLEGUILLOU/wsaas/README.md

 Will be called after the client close the connection.
 Use it to maintain integrity in your system as the

 The POST request will contain a `ws_uri` parameter that will look like `<WS_HOSTNAME>/<someId>`

+*All those request will also send you the Authorization header from the initial request, so you can identify your incoming connection by either storing its ID or by having info about it in the header*

 This endpoint supports the following method: